colinkingswood/colinkingswood.github.io/_posts/2017-02-25-Model-Form-Customisation.md

 ---
 layout: post
-title: Django ModelForm customisation - an example with Class Based Views.
+title: Django ModelForm customization - an example with Class Based Views.
 ---

 Django model forms are great and easy to use if you are using them in the standard way - i.e. a one to one mapping between fields in the form and fields in the model, not doing anything unusual with them.
 When you want a ModelForm to do something a bit different it gets a little trickier, but it is possible to do a fair bit of cusomization and still get the benefits of using Class Based Views with ModelForms.

-I needed to do a fair bit of customisation recently, so I thought it would be a good idea to write it up as an example.
+I needed to do a fair bit of customization recently, so I thought it would be a good idea to write it up as an example.

 It's worth pointing out that if you are working with Django's class based views, then the [Classy Class-Based Views](http://ccbv.co.uk/) site is great in helping to understanding them.